paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 <a id="section-2652"></a>
 ## § 2652.
-Prohibition on international inspections of Department of Energy facilities unless protection of restricted data is certified
+Prohibition on international inspections of Department of Energy facilities unless protection of Restricted Data is certified
-**(a) Prohibition on inspections** The Secretary of Energy may not allow an inspection of a nuclear weapons facility by the International Atomic Energy Agency until the Secretary certifies to Congress that no restricted data will be revealed during such inspection.
+**(a) Prohibition on inspections** The Secretary of Energy may not allow an inspection of a national security laboratory or nuclear weapons production facility by the International Atomic Energy Agency until the Secretary certifies to Congress that no Restricted Data will be revealed during such inspection.

 **(b) Omitted**